Cricket: Covid drama rocks England side ahead of Ashes resumption - NZ Herald

 However, within half an hour of that announcement, word broke that the side had passed those tests and was on the way to the Melbourne Cricket Ground to begin preparations for the day ahead.

-As a result of the scare, the start time for day two has been delayed to an as-yet-unknown time.
+As a result of the scare, the start time for day two has been delayed 30 minutes to 1pm NZT.

 At the end of the opening day of the third test of the series, Australia walked off the field in a comfortable position.